-Fujifilm FinePix S200EXR review
+Fujifilm FinePix S200EXR full review

 With a layout that mimics a typical SLR’s design, Fujifilm’s FinePix S200EXR offers superb handling, megazoom reach, advanced exposure control, and only a few minor disappointments.